stelzinga/MF/MGT_80.Tools.md

 ### Minutes
 Minutes are not part of the Deck and consist of what was discussed as part of the Agenda, see above and includes any new Action Points that were created as part of the discussion in the Committee, a status of which will appear in the next committee.
+Minutes should only be concerned with decisions.
+This in turnmeans that the manner in which Info is presented is as such: "we motion to ...", "we propose to ...", etc. An alternative manner of presenting is that by default everything is approved, unless otherwise requested by the committee.
 ________________________________________
 ## BOD (Framework)
 The Board of Directors is an efficient tool for oversight and delegation.